whirvis/jsoncrafter-java/README.md

 # mc-text
-A library generating JSON text for Minecraft.
+A library for generating JSON text for Minecraft: Java Edition.